 How Our Linen Card Is Made1

-A popular choice for many of our customers is our high quality (of course!) textured A4 linen card, it's available in white, ivory and rich cream.
-It can be bought as part of our much-loved pick 'n' mix paper and card selection alongside all our beautiful coloured A4 and A3 card.
-The cardstock has a texture just like that of real linen, which you can see clearly in the images above.
+A popular choice for many of our customers is our high quality (of course!) textured linen card, it's available in the popular white, rich cream and extra white.
+In addition, the Nettuno range offers linen card in a range of beautiful colours.
+It can be bought as part of our much-loved pick 'n' mix boxes, packs of card and card blanks.
+The cardstock has a texture just like that of real linen, which you can see clearly in the image below.
 The pattern varies depending on how the light falls and it has a lovely quality feel and weight.

 How we add the texture to our white linen card